tymyrddin/blue/source/docs/current/re-cve/learnings.md

 All observed PoC paths favour observation and documentation over executing live attacks, particularly where vendor coordination or regulatory obligations exist.

-CNA validation is about proving behaviour safely, not producing working exploits.
+PoC validation is about proving behaviour safely, not producing working exploits.
 The metric is reproducible evidence, not the power of the exploit itself.

 ## TL;DR